bformless/Prime-Number-Generator-Sieve-of-Eratosthenes-Multithreaded/README.md

 Todo:
 1. Code cleanup

-2. Use of AVX2 registers -
-   I have tested it, but it is slightly slower.
+2. Use of AVX2 registers (Agner Fog's Vector Class Library) - I have tested it, but it is slightly slower.

 3. A boolean is 8 bit in memory (standard array).
-   Maybe using a 1 bit array to save memory. (vector boolean or boost bitset)
+   A 1 bit array to save memory. (vector boolean or boost bitset)

 <br>
 <hr>